aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/cylinders/creating-cylinders-with-sheared-bottom/_index.md

 // ExEnd:5
 ```

-## Step 4: Save the Scene
+## Step 4: Save the Scene (How to Save Scene as OBJ)

-Save the scene with the customized cylinders to your document directory:
+Finally, we persist the scene to disk.
+The `FileFormat.WAVEFRONTOBJ` constant tells Aspose to write an OBJ file, which is widely supported by 3D editors like Blender and Maya.

 ```java
 // ExStart:6
 // Save scene